NLESC-JCER/cpp2wasm/README.md

 }
 ```

-We are ready to implement the `handleSubmit` function.
+We are ready to implement the `handleSubmit` function which will process the form data.
 The function will get, similar to the onChange of the input tag, an event object.
 Normally when you submit a form the form fields will be send to the server, but we want to perform the calculation in the browser so we have to disable the default action with.